teleprint-me/sdl-examples/docs/dda.md

 }
 ```

-This example initializes SDL, creates a window and renderer, and uses the `dda_line` function to draw a line between two points.
+This example initializes SDL, creates a window and renderer, and uses the `draw_line` function to draw a line between two points.
 The window displays the line for 5 seconds before quitting.

 ## Conclusion